 Learn more about the problems with High-Glycemic (GI) Carbohydrates?

 The problem with an excessive High-Glycemic Diet, is it raises blood sugars too rapidly, and this is the number one culprit in nutritionally caused health problems.
 And our society is loaded with High GI foods.

-Hi GI foods create an acute excessive insulin response.
-Insulin is an essential hormone for life, yet acute, chronic elevation of insulin leads to hyperinsulinism, which has been positively linked to Diabetes, obesity, elevated cholesterol levels, blood pressure, mood dysfunction and most chronic diseases.
+Hi GI foods create an acute excessive spike in blood sugar.
+Chronic elevation of blood sugar levels leads to issues, which has been positively linked to Diabetes, obesity, elevated cholesterol levels, blood pressure, mood dysfunction and most chronic diseases.